JiaweiZhuang/old_cloud_GC/README.md

 #### Step 3: log in to the virtual server and run GEOS-Chem

-Select your instance, click on the "Connect" button near the "Launch Instance Button", then you should see page:
+Select your instance, click on the "Connect" button near the "Launch Instance Button", then you should see this page:
 <img src="img/9.png" width="480">

 Log in the run GEOS-Chem